chaintope/glueby/README.md

 #### Rails support

-Gruby supports ruby on rails integration.
+Gluby supports ruby on rails integration.

 To use in rails, Add dependency to Gemfile.